-Many messaging platforms already provides many of the building blocks to implement encrypted and authenticated communications over a shared socket.
-They include a socket type implementing the router pattern.
-What remains is a protocol built on the ZeroMQ and/or RabbitMQ to provide a single connection point, secure message passing, and retain the ability for entities to come and go as they please.
+ZeroMQ already provides many of the building blocks to implement encrypted and authenticated communications over a shared socket.
+It already includes a socket type implementing the router pattern.
+What remains is a protocol built on ZeroMQ to provide a single connection point, secure message passing, and retain the ability for entities to come and go as they please.

-VIP is VOLTTRON protocol implementation targeting the limitations above.
+VIP is just that protocol, specifically targeting the limitations above.